Deepika2890/Pagination/README.md

 1. **Clone the repository** or create a new React app:
-   -I'm giving repository URL `https://github.com/Deepika2890/Pagination.git` -npx create-react-app Showcase-Application
+   -I'm giving repository URL `https://github.com/Deepika2890/Pagination.git` -Also I'm giving published URL so that you can go through a live view https://pagination-plum.vercel.app/ -npx create-react-app Showcase-Application
    -cd showcase
    -npm start